WebGL 02: "Movement and Color"

 }

-Once that's done, create the motion and color demo WebGLProgram, and get the attribute and uniform locations.
+Once that's done, create the motion and color demo WebGL program, and get the attrib/uniform locations that we'll need at render time:

 // Create effect and get attribute+uniform handles